ToniMacaroni/ComputerInterface/README.md

 I just created a dummy class called MyModCommandManager.
 But of course you can do this in any type as long as you request the CommandHandler.

+## Disclaimers
+This product is not affiliated with Gorilla Tag or Another Axiom LLC and is not endorsed or otherwise sponsored by Another Axiom LLC.
+Portions of the materials contained herein are property of Another Axiom LLC. ©2021 Another Axiom LLC.